weyoss/redis-smq/docs/api/consumer.md

 **Parameters**

-- `message` *(mixed): Required.* Actual message body published by the producer
+- `message` *(mixed): Required.* A message instance which was previously published.

 - `cb(err)` *(function): Required.* Callback function.
 When called with the error argument the message is unacknowledged.
-Otherwise (when called without arguments) the message is acknowledged.
+Otherwise, when called without arguments, the message is acknowledged.

 ```javascript
 class TestQueueConsumer extends Consumer {